-3 Credit rating and credit rating agency are defined in [x] of the MA regulations.
+&lt;sup>3 Credit rating and credit rating agency are defined in regulation 2(1) of the IRPR regulations.

-4 For the purposes of this SS, an internally-rated asset is one where an internal credit assessment exists and is used for regulatory purposes.
+&lt;sup>4 For the purposes of this SS, an internally-rated asset is one where an internal credit assessment exists and is used for regulatory purposes.
 In relation to larger or more complex exposures, where an internal credit assessment exists alongside a credit rating from a CRA, firms are required to use the assessment that generates the higher capital requirement as per Matching Adjustment 7.4 and Article 4(5) of the Commission Delegated Regulation (EU) 2015/35.

-5 Expectations regarding FS additions are covered in [paragraphs 5.17 to 5.41 of the proposed update to SS7/18 that is currently undergoing simultaneous consultation].
+&lt;sup>5 Expectations regarding FS additions are covered in paragraphs 5.17 to 5.41 of SS7/18.

-6 Matching Adjustment 4.17 and 9.1
+&lt;sup>6 Matching Adjustment 4.17 and 9.1.

-particular regard to internally-rated assets when comparing their risk profile to the assumptions underlying the MA7 and considering whether FS additions may be needed.
+particular regard to internally-rated assets when comparing its risk profile to the assumptions underlying the MA and considering whether FS additions may be needed.

-- 1.4 Firms need to have confidence that the risk management of these more complex credit exposures, in particular the internal credit assessment, CQS mapping and determination of the overall FS, is appropriate and in accordance with the assumptions underlying the MA.
+1.4 Firms need to have confidence that the risk management of these more complex credit exposures, in particular the internal credit assessment, CQS mapping and determination of the overall FS, is appropriate and in accordance with the assumptions underlying the MA.
 Firms also need to be satisfied that the size of the MA benefit claimed on them is fit for purpose, taking into account that MA contributes to firms' capital resources.
-It is therefore expected that firms will be able to provide strong evidence to support the appropriateness of the steps taken to determine the MA, particularly for those internally-rated assets that present the greatest complexity and/or risk exposure. - 1.5 The PRA reminds firms of the responsibilities resting with Senior Management Functions in this context under the Senior Managers Regime (SMR).
-Specifically the: - Chief Actuary is responsible for advising the board about the reliability and adequacy of the calculation of the technical provisions (TPs)8; - Chief Risk Officer is responsible for reporting to the board on the risk management strategies and processes in relation to credit assessments9; - Head of Internal Audit is responsible for independent assurance on the adequacy and effectiveness of these processes and the firm's accounting and reporting procedures10; and - Chief Financial Officer is responsible for the management of the financial resources of a firm and typically has the prescribed responsibility of the production and integrity of the firm's financial information and its regulatory reporting (PR Q) and hence attestation of the FS and the MA.11 - 1.6 Where material reliance is being placed on internal credit assessments and the CQS mapping for internally-rated assets, the Chief Actuary, Chief Risk Officer and, for the purpose of paragraph 1.5 above, the Chief Financial Officer will need to be satisfied that an appropriate FS is being applied, whilst the Internal Audit function will need to be satisfied that appropriate processes and procedures have been followed. - 1.7 Chapter 2 of this SS clarifies the PRA's expectations where internal credit assessments are used as part of determining the basic FS, including some expectations that are specific to
+It is therefore expected that firms will be able to provide strong evidence to support the appropriateness of the steps taken to determine the MA, particularly for those internally-rated assets that present the greatest complexity and/or risk exposure.

+1.5 The PRA reminds firms of the responsibilities resting with Senior Management Functions in this context under the Senior Managers Regime (SMR).
+Specifically the:

+- Chief Actuary is responsible for advising the board about the reliability and adequacy of the calculation of the technical provisions (TPs); - Chief Risk Officer is responsible for reporting to the board on the risk management strategies and processes in relation to credit assessments;9 - Head of Internal Audit is responsible for independent assurance on the adequacy and effectiveness of these processes and the firm's accounting and reporting procedures; and - Chief Financial Officer is responsible for the management of the financial resources of a firm and typically has the prescribed responsibility of the production and integrity of the firm's financial information and its regulatory reporting (PR Q) and hence attestation of the FS and the MA.

+1.6 Where material reliance is being placed on internal credit assessments and the CQS mapping for internally-rated assets, the Chief Actuary, Chief Risk Officer and, for the purpose of paragraph 1.5 above, the Chief Financial Officer will need to be satisfied that an appropriate FS is being applied, whilst the Internal Audit function will need to be satisfied that appropriate processes and procedures have been followed.

+1.7 Chapter 2 of this SS clarifies the PRA's expectations where internal credit assessments are used as part of determining the basic FS, including some expectations that are specific to restructured assets (including ERMs).
+Chapter 3 then sets out some principles to be applied

-7 For the assumptions underlying the MA, see [chapter 1A of the proposed update to SS7/18 that is currently undergoing simultaneous consultation].
+&lt;sup>7 For the assumptions underlying the MA, see Chapter 1A of SS7/18.

-^{8 7.1} of the Insurance - Senior Management Functions Part of the PRA Rulebook and 6 of the Conditions Governing Business Part of the PRA Rulebook
+&lt;sup>8 7.1 of the Insurance - Senior Management Functions Part of the PRA Rulebook and 6 of the Conditions Governing Business Part of the PRA Rulebook.